SackCastellon/intellij-extra-icons-plugin/README.md

 </p>

 > [!IMPORTANT]
-> **2024-01-08 update**: Extra Icons is no longer open-source.
-Please see the [license faq](https://plugins.jetbrains.com/plugin/11058-extra-icons/license-faq) for details. :warning:
+> **2024-01-08 update**: Extra Icons is no longer free and open-source. :warning:
-You can still access old code's history.
+You can still access old code's history for learning purposes.
 **You can still open issues and discussions**.

 ---